Battle of Stirling (1648): The battle

 Argyll had barely begun his meal when the Earl of Lanark's advance forces, commanded by Sir George Munro, 1st of Newmore, a Highlander, came into the Deer Park (now the King's Park).
 Argyll then mounted his horse and galloped over Stirling Bridge to seek safety.
 While making his escape he came under fire from Stirling Castle which had not yet surrendered to Argyll and was still flying the King's colours.

 Having learned that Argyll was in Stirling, Sir George Munro moved in on his own initiative to try to capture one of Argyll's commanders, a MacKenzie who was his hated enemy, and had actually succeeded in entering Stirling before any of Argyll's commanders were aware of his presence.
 Munro even personally kicked down a postern door to chase out Argyll's men.

 The battle surprised the Marquis of Argyll's men, who broke after some initial resistance, losing about 200 killed, and a further 400 taken prisoner.
 Many more were killed trying to escape and some even drowned trying to swim across the River Forth to safety.
 Among the dead on Argyll's side were William Campbell of Glenfalloch, and Sir Colin Campbell of Ardkinglas, both killed in action.
-Dougal MacTavish who was a younger son of John MacTavish, 12th chief of Clan MacTavish, who in turn were a sept of the Clan Campbell, was also killed during the battle.
+Dougal MacTavish who was a younger son of John MacTavish, 12th chief of Clan MacTavish was also killed during the battle.
 The chief of Clan MacTavish having lost most of his arms in the battle (sword and musket), the Marquess of Argyll, chief of Clan Campbell, provided him with new weapons.

 Outside Stirling the Earl of Lanark had a force of 4,000 horse and 6,000 foot.
 Argyll's General David Leslie commanded 3,000 horse and 8,000 foot also outside Stirling.
 It is interesting to speculate what sort of battle would have taken place the next day had it not been for Munro's initiative on the morning of 12 September 1648.

 Munro urged Lanark to continue fighting after the battle and attack David Leslie's forces, but he was overruled and negotiations for peace began on 15 September.
 Both sides agreed to disband their forces by 29 September 1648.